dalehumby/DevFest2020/README.md

 As an exercise, add a global variable called `count` that is incremented and printed out whenever a pulse is detected.

 ### Sending data to MQTT
 [MQTT](https://mqtt.org/) is a lightweight pub/sub protocol designed for IoT.
+I am using the open source [Mosquitto](https://mosquitto.org/) broker in my home.

 To send an MQTT message whenever a pulse occurs: